hachyderm/community/usage-docs/filing-reports.md

 #FIXME
 - Add info about labels / review label list
 - ... should really just make GitHub templates at this point
-- ... should point out diretly that users are expected to be respectful and follow the same rules that they do on the platform on the Issue tracker as well
+- ... should point out directly that users are expected to be respectful and follow the same rules that they do on the platform on the Issue tracker as well
 - Note that users who are negatively impacting our ability to